GridOPTICS/GridPACK/docs/markdown/platforms/MacOSX.md

 ### PETSc ###

-On modern Mac OS X, only PETSc version 3.20.1 and later can be used.
+On modern Mac OS X, only PETSc version 3.20.1 can be used.
 Older versions will not build.
 This has been noted by others.

     wget https://web.cels.anl.gov/projects/petsc/download/release-snapshots/petsc-3.20.6.tar.gz